 Note: The amount of culture used for one litre is VERY SMALL.

-Soak your almond nuts overnight in chlorine free water.
+- Soak your almond nuts overnight in non-chlorinated water.

-Blend the almonds with three and a half cups of chlorine free water, on high speed for about three minutes.
+- Blend the almonds with three and a half cups of non-chlorinated water, on high speed for about three minutes.